Exact $P_s T_d$ Invariant and $P_s T_d$ Symmetric Breaking solutions, Symmetry Reductions and B\"{a}cklund Transformations For An AB-KdV System: B a cklund transformation of the AB-KdV system related to residual symmetry

-By using $v=u(-x,-t)$ in the cKdV equation (\ref{ckdv2}), the solutions of the cKdV system (\ref{ckdv1})-(\ref{ckdv2}) may be changed to those of the AB-KdV (\ref{abkdv}) due to the $P_s T_d$ symmetric invariant of the AB-KdV equation (\ref{abkdv}).
-It is easily to verify the following B\"{a}cklund transformation theorem of the AB-KdV system (\ref{abkdv}) from the cKdV system.
+By applying the special reduction of $v=u(-x,-t)$ in the cKdV equation (\ref{ckdv2}), the solutions of the cKdV system (\ref{ckdv1}) - (\ref{ckdv2}) may be changed to those of the AB-KdV system (\ref{abkdv}) due to the $P_s T_d$ symmetric invariant.
+It is easy to verify the following B\"{a}cklund transformation theorem of the AB-KdV system (\ref{abkdv}) from the cKdV system.

 \textbf{Theorem $3$} (B\"{a}cklund transformation theorem for AB-KdV system (\ref{abkdv})).
 If $A$ is solution of the AB-KdV system (\ref{abkdv}), $f$ is a group invariant solution of the Shwarzian KdV equation,